jason89521/react-typist-component/README.md

 **Default**: `false`

 If this value is `true`, the result will be displayed immediately without typing animation.
-It can be useful if you don't want the typing effect anymore.
+It can be useful when you want to display the final result if a user has visited the typing animation.

 #### `restartKey`